Solid color, long coat, Mi-Ki puppy with folded (winged) ears

 - Colors include cream, red, silver, black, white, blue, apricot, sable, gold, brown, beige, tan, chocolate, brindle, fawn and mahogany.
 Puppies will often change color before they reach adulthood.
 Read more about Mi-Ki Colors.

-- There are two varieties, long coat and smooth face (affectionately called “smoothies”).
-Smooth face Mi-Kis do not have a beard or mustache and body hair is shorter and requires almost no grooming.
+- There are two varieties, long coat and smooth face, also called smooth coat (affectionately called “smoothies”).
+Smooth face or smooth coat Mi-Kis do not have a beard or mustache and body hair is shorter and requires almost no grooming.
 Both varieties feature a heavily plumed tail curved over the back.
 Read more about Coat Types.

 - Coat texture can be silky or cottony.
 Silky lies close to the body and requires very little grooming Cottony has a puffy, fuller look, mats easier and requires more grooming.
 Cottony coats are still easy to maintain with regular combing or brushing.